 God so loved the world (J Stainer)

-The Covid‑19 pandemic restrictions over the past year have been hugely frustrating for everybody.
-For me the silver lining has been the opportunity to create music in ways that I could not have dreamt of before lockdown.
-For many months during the pandemic, church services of City of Edinburgh Methodist Church have been conducted online via the video‐conferencing software Zoom, and to that end I have produced videos of the musical items for each service.
+The COVID‑19 pandemic restrictions in 2020 and 2021 were hugely frustrating for everybody.
+For me the silver lining was the opportunity to create music in ways that I could not have dreamt of before lockdown.
+For over a year during the pandemic, the church services of City of Edinburgh Methodist Church could not take place in the building but were conducted via the videoconferencing software Zoom, and to that end I produced videos of the musical items for each service.

 This was the anthem for Good Friday, 2 April 2021.
 It is a well‐known anthem from The Crucifixion by John Stainer.
 The singers are Morag Brownlie (soprano), Liz Taylor (contralto), Donald Taylor (tenor), and Mike Chad (bass), and I am conducting.